 My research in this domain examines how manifestations of ‘expanded reality’ in immersive ‘images’ (virtual, augmented, mixed reality, and beyond) become factors of change as they are integrated in our everyday life and societal functions as intelligent, presence-perceptual configurations.

-In this research I seek to challenge epistemologies of immersion in duolist, technocratic, Western-modern and neoliberal imperatives and instead look to holistic ontologies from ancient philosophical thinking, indigenous life worlds and arts’ environments in which knowledge on presence is formulated outside of the dominant imaginary of late capitalism.
-By drawing out a phenomenology of sensibility and affective experience that learns from these origins, my aim is to anchor current orientations in virtual and other augmented forms of ‘generative’ aesthetic experience today in trajectories of expanded reality that facilitate experiences which are holistically oriented, consciously anchored, and environmentally and emotionally sustainable in scope.
+In this research I seek to challenge epistemologies of immersion in duolist, technocratic, Western-modern and neoliberal imperatives.
+I examine how presence is constituted outside of the dominant imaginary of late capitalism with aims of anchoring current orientations in virtual and other augmented forms of ‘generative’ aesthetic experience today in trajectories of expanded reality that facilitate experiences which are holistically oriented, consciously anchored, and environmentally and emotionally sustainable in scope.

-During 2018-2020 I am taking up a research fellowship on ‘expanded reality – radical temporal change in immersive environments’ at the City University of Hong Kong, supervised by artist and Professor Maurice Benayoun.
+During 2018-2020 I am taking up a research fellowship on this topic of ‘expanded reality – radical temporal change in immersive environments’ at the City University of Hong Kong, supervised by artist and Professor Maurice Benayoun.